sbrito2/exception-handler-examples/README.md

-# Examples

-Nesse repositório tem exemplos de aplicacao do Error Handler + Notification Pattern em .net C#, java e typescript (nestJS)
+# Exception Handler + Notification Pattern

+**Examples:** This repository contains examples of how apply the Exception Handler + Notification Pattern in:

+	- .net C#
+	- Java
+	- TypeScript (nestJS)